Skeletal muscle: Skeletal muscle cells

 Skeletal muscle cells are the individual contractile cells within a muscle, and are often termed as muscle fibers.
 A single muscle such as the biceps in a young adult male contains around 253,000 muscle fibers.

-Skeletal muscle fibers are the only muscle cells that are multinucleated with the nuclei often referred to as myonuclei.
+Skeletal muscle fibers are multinucleated with the nuclei often referred to as myonuclei.
 This occurs during myogenesis with the fusion of myoblasts each contributing a nucleus.
 Fusion depends on muscle-specific proteins known as fusogens called myomaker and myomerger.

 Many nuclei are needed by the skeletal muscle cell for the large amounts of proteins and enzymes needed to be produced for the cell's normal functioning.
 A single muscle fiber can contain from hundreds to thousands of nuclei.
-A muscle fiber for example in the human biceps with a length of 10 cm can have as many as 3000 nuclei.
+A muscle fiber for example in the human biceps with a length of 10 cm can have as many as 3,000 nuclei.
 Unlike in a non-muscle cell where the nucleus is centrally positioned, the myonucleus is elongated and located close to the sarcolemma.
 The myonuclei are quite uniformly arranged along the fiber with each nucleus having its own myonuclear domain where it is responsible for supporting the volume of cytoplasm in that particular section of the myofiber.

 A group of muscle stem cells known as myosatellite cells, also satellite cells are found between the basement membrane and the sarcolemma of muscle fibers.
 These cells are normally quiescent but can be activated by exercise or pathology to provide additional myonuclei for muscle growth or repair.

 Attachment to tendons

-Muscles attach to tendons in a complex interface region known as the musculotendinous junction also known as the myotendinous junction, an area specialised for the primary transmission of force.
+Muscles attach to tendons in a complex interface region known as the musculotendinous junction, also known as the myotendinous junction, an area specialised for the primary transmission of force.
 At the muscle-tendon interface, force is transmitted from the sarcomeres in the muscle cells to the tendon.
 Muscles and tendons develop in close association, and after their joining at the myotendinous junction they constitute a dynamic unit for the transmission of force from muscle contraction to the skeletal system.